-As a Divorce Coach, I work with client(s) to help them overcome difficult emotions that could stall or prevent her/him from reaching a reasonable divorce agreement.
-I help client(s) communicate in a more productive way with the person s/he is divorcing, instead of repeating old patterns of negative interactions that usually end up in the same old place and get nowhere.
+As a Divorce Coach, I work with clients to help them overcome difficult emotions that could stall or prevent them from reaching a reasonable divorce agreement.
+I help couples communicate in a more productive way, instead of repeating old patterns of negative interactions that usually end up in the same old place and get nowhere.
 There are new and better ways to negotiate and find solutions that enable each person to feel better about the divorce experience.
-Divorce coaching is not therapy; it is a brief process which concentrates on the present and the future.
-If therapy seems indicated, a referral may be offered.
+Divorce coaching is not therapy.
+If therapy seems indicated a referral may be offered.

-As a Collaborative Child Specialist, I help inform the Divorce Coach(es) when they write up the Parenting Plan, which includes everything relating to the child(ren).
+As a Collaborative Child Specialist, I help inform the Divorce Coach if s/he writes up the Parenting Plan, which includes everything relating to the child(ren).
 Often children can get ‘lost’ during this trying time when parents are trying to maintain their own equilibrium.
 Children are frequently upset, confused, angry, frightened, depending on their age, personality and relationship with each parent.
 Often children need some assistance in sorting through their fears, reactions and feelings.
 I see the child(ren) to better understand their needs and wishes (it can be difficult for children to tell their parents certain things because of the deep feelings involved) and then help parents think about how they want to plan for their children.
-This is not therapy, though referrals can be made, if indicated.
+This is also not therapy, though a referral can be made, if it seems warranted.
 Our contact is brief and focused on the best way for the parents to move forward in planning for the family’s future.